Peter Joseph Shields: Career

-He earned his first dollar trucking watermelons from the ranch to Sacramento.
-At 17 he graduated from Christian Brothers College in Sacramento, then studied law reading in the office of the distinguished Jurist Amos Catlin.
-Illness forced him to quit law during his twenties, but in his thirties, he was the private secretary to Governor James Budd, Secretary of the State Agricultural Society, and a law partner of Hiram W. Johnson who was later elected a governor and a United States senator.
+At the age of 17, Shields graduated from Christian Brothers College in Sacramento and then read law in the office of Judge Amos Catlin.
+From 1896 to 1898 he worked for the secretary of the California Code Commission and as a secretary in the office of Governor James Budd.
+In 1899 he was secretary of the State Agricultural Society, and around 1900 he had an informal law partnership with Hiram W. Johnson, later governor of California and a United States senator.